biyadav/summary/java/ConcurrencyNotes.md

 	• The task does not throw checked exceptions.
 	• You’re working with APIs like Thread or Executor that only require a Runnable.

+Runnable vs Thread:

+Use Runnable when you want to separate the task from the thread, allowing the class to extend another class if needed.
+Extend Thread if you need to override Thread methods or if the task inherently requires direct control over the thread itself, though this limits inheritance.

 ```

 ```